danielaparker/jsoncons/README.md

 ### Get jsoncons

 Download the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
-Find the directory `jsoncons` under `src`, and copy it to your `include` directory.
+Find the directory `jsoncons` under `include`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.

 Or, download the latest code on [master](https://github.com/danielaparker/jsoncons/archive/master.zip).